ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems

 \paragraph{Results} Fig.~\ref{fig:results} shows the results for runs of $12$ hours with adaptation applied every cycle of $9.5$ minutes.
 For the verification of quality models with ActivFORMS the maximum number of explored states was 41.8K and with RQV 17.1K.
-The reference approach realizes $R1$ with a better result for packet loss as ActivFORMSi (mean $2.6\%$ versus $4.9\%$ for ActivFORMSi).
+The reference approach realizes $R1$ with a better result for packet loss as ActivFORMS-ta (mean $2.6\%$ versus $4.9\%$ for ActivFORMS-ta).
 However, ActivFOMRSi significant reduces energy consumption with about 27\% ($12.5$~C compared to $17.2$ for the reference approach).
-RQV on the other hand realises a slightly worst result as ActivFORMSi on packet loss (mean $6.1\%$) and energy consumption (mean $13.3$~C).
-Although RQV applies exhaustive verification, due to time constraints ($\leq8$\,min verification time), the approach was able to verify only a fraction of the possible adaptation options and hence was not able to find the best solution.
+RQV on the other hand realises a slightly worst result as ActivFORMS-ta on packet loss (mean $6.1\%$) and energy consumption (mean $13.3$~C).
+Although RQV applies exhaustive verification, due to time constraints ($\leq8$\,min verification time), the approach verified only a fraction of the adaptation options and hence was not able to find the best solution.
 Concretely, for the IoT setting with 15 motes and 2 requirements, on average, RQV was able to complete the verification of only $8\pm1$ of the adaptation options on a total of $216$ options within the verification time period.

-The diagram of Fig.~\ref{fig:results} on the right shows the adaptation times, which are primarily used for verification.
-On average, ActivFORMSi used $37$\,sec to compute the verification results and realize adaptation.
-RQV used the complete available time slot for verification, resulting in an average adaptation time of $480$\,sec, i.e., $8$\,min.\footnote{Analysis was interrupted when the verification of the last option that was started within 8 min completed.}
+Fig.~\ref{fig:results} on the right shows the adaptation times (primarily used for verification).
+On average, ActivFORMS-ta used $37$\,sec to compute the verification results and realize adaptation.
+RQV used the complete available time slot, resulting in an average adaptation time of $480$\,sec, i.e., $8$\,min.\footnote{Analysis was interrupted when the verification of the last option that was started within 8 min completed.}

-\paragraph{Conclusions} In answer to RQ3.1, compared to the reference approach, ActivFORMSi with statistical model checking realizes with sufficient accuracy and confidence the packet loss requirement, while it significantly improves energy consumption with about $27\%$ for a default setup of DeltaIoT.
-ActivFORMSi realizes self-adaptation in a time window that is only a fraction of the cycle time of $9.5$ minutes.
-In answer to RQ3.2, RQV could verify only a fraction of the adaptation options of the default setup of DeltaIoT within the given time, it realizes slightly worst results for both requirements compared to ActivFORMSi with statistical model checking.
+\paragraph{Conclusions} In answer to RQ1, compared to the reference approach, ActivFORMS-ta realizes the packet loss requirement with sufficient accuracy and confidence, while it significantly improves energy consumption with about $27\%$ for a default setup of DeltaIoT.
+ActivFORMS-ta realizes self-adaptation in a time window that is only a fraction of the cycle time of $9.5$ minutes.
+For this setup, RQV could verify only a fraction of the adaptation options within the given time, it realizes slightly worst results for both requirements compared to ActivFORMS-ta with statistical model checking.